grafana/grafana-sdk-mocks/README.md

-# NOTE, this is no longer the reccomended way to develop Grafana Plugins:
+# NOTE, this is no longer the recommended way to develop Grafana Plugins:

 We recommend copying one of the following projects and using its config files:
 * https://github.com/grafana/simple-angular-panel